yushuai/FISM/README.md

 # Evaluation
 I use the hit ratio(aka HR) metric to evalute the model performance.
 I tune the hyperparameter carefully for the best performance.
-Specifically, the best hit ratio of this code can achieve is 71.05%, after about 5 epoches.
+Specifically, the best HR this code can achieve is 71.05%, after about 5 epoches training.

 # Last update date
 2017/12/22